Israel Fast Facts

 2003 - President George W. Bush presents "Middle East: The Road Map to Peace."
 Israeli and Palestinian leaders agreed to broad outlines of the plan, but as of August 2016, the countries have not reached the road map's endpoint: a two-state solution to resolve the conflicts between Israelis and Palestinians.

-December 2003 - The Disengagement Plan, a planned withdrawal from Gaza and settlements in the West Bank, is announced by Prime Minister Ariel Sharon.
+December 2003 - The Disengagement Plan, a planned withdrawal from Gaza and settlements in the West Bank, is announced by Sharon.

-July 12-August 14, 2006 - Lebanon's Hezbollah attacks Israeli troops.
+July 12-August 14, 2006 - Hezbollah forces attack Israeli troops.
 Israel retaliates with air strikes.
-At least 1,109 Lebanese are killed during the fighting, according to Human Rights Watch.
-Hezbollah's rocket attacks kill 55 Israelis.

 June 2008 - A six month cease-fire between Hamas and Israel is negotiated by Egypt, as Hamas agrees to stop its rocket attacks and Israel agrees to stop air strikes and ground operations in Gaza.
-The truce holds for six months but the Hamas rocket attacks resume in December, leading to a three-week Israeli offensive called Operation Cast Lead.
+The truce holds for six months but Hamas rocket attacks resume in December, leading to a three-week Israeli offensive called Operation Cast Lead.
 During the military campaign, 1,387 Palestinians are killed, according to an Israeli human rights organization.

 May 2010 - Pro-Palestinian activists aboard a Turkish passenger ship try to breach a blockade to reach Gaza with humanitarian supplies.
 Israeli commandos intercept the ship and nine activists are killed during the raid.
-Three years after the incident, Israeli Prime Minister Benjamin Netanyahu apologizes to Turkish Prime Minister, Recep Tayyip Erdoğan.
+Three years after the incident, Israeli Prime Minister Benjamin Netanyahu apologizes to Turkish Prime Minister Recep Tayyip Erdoğan.

 2011 - Israel releases 1,027 Palestinian prisoners in exchange for Israeli soldier Gilad Shalit, captured in 2006.